-g. programme: the totality and cohesion of the course components, teaching activities/methods, contact hours, testing and examination methods and recommended literature;
+h. programme: the totality and cohesion of the components, teaching activities/methods, contact hours, testing and examination methods and recommended literature;

-h. thesis: a component comprising literature research and/or a contribution to scientific research, always resulting in a written report;
+i. thesis: a component comprising literature research and/or a contribution to scientific research, always resulting in a written report;

-i.
-Master Research Project: a contribution to scientific research, resulting in a written report.

 j.
+Master Research Project: a contribution to scientific research, resulting in a written report;

+k.
 SAP-SlcM: student information system;

-k. the student / he: every person studying at Vrije Universiteit Amsterdam provisions and other information specific to that programme.
+I. the student / he: every person studying at Vrije Universiteit Amsterdam;

+m. course catalogue: the guide for the degree programme that provides further details of the provisions and other information specific to that programme.
 The course catalogue is available electronically at www.vu.nl/en/study-guide;

-I. course catalogue: the guide for the degree programme that provides further details of the m. workload: the workload of the unit of study to which an interim examination applies, expressed in terms of credits (The workload for 1 year (1,680 hours) is 60 n. academic year: the period beginning on 1 September and ending on 31 August of the following calendar year;
+n. workload: the workload of the unit of study to which an examination applies, expressed in terms of credits (The workload for 1 year (1,680 hours) is 60 o. academic year: the period beginning on 1 September and ending on 31 August of the following calendar year;